 Most Beautiful Fairytale Cities in Africa

-Chefchaouen is one of the most photogenic cities in the world.
+Chefchaouen is one of the most photogenic and colorful places in the world.
 The entire town was painted blue to symbolize the connection between the people of the city with the sky and heaven.
 For local people, it served as a physical reminder to live a spiritual life.
 The city’s gorgeous blue hues attract a variety of artisans making beautiful handcrafts such as colorful carpets, Moroccan lamps, ottomans, jewelry, caftans, and woven baskets.

 Curated Experience: Cross the Rif Mountains to explore the Berber town of Chaouen.
 You’ll visit Ras Elma, the famous mineral water site, visit a riad and enjoy a rooftop lunch.